 While both forms of web usage control have a role in enforcing the acceptable use of devices in the workplace, it helps to take a look at them separately to decide whether combining both solutions is the optimal choice or if a single solution will comfortably fulfill your needs.

-Internet filtering – also known as “web filtering” or “internet restriction” – is a content restriction measure where an organization uses content control software with web filtering features to proactively restrict access to websites that are considered inappropriate.
+Internet filtering – also known as “web filtering” or “internet restriction” – is a content restriction measure where an organization uses web content control software to proactively restrict access to websites that are considered inappropriate.

-In order to restrict internet access, the software needs to be configured to identify whether a given webpage is to be blocked or allowed.
-Below are the three key methods used for identifying and configuring the web pages that will be filtered.
+In order to restrict internet access, the internet filter software needs to be configured to identify whether a given webpage is to be blocked or allowed.
+Below are the three key methods used by an internet filter to identify the web pages that will be filtered.

 How Websites Are Identified for Filtering:

 Category filtering is an incredibly convenient method of internet restriction, though the broad nature of categories often means that there may be websites that you want to allow that would normally be blocked in a given category or vice-versa.
-By combining category filtering with whitelisting and blacklisting you can configure the perfect internet filtering policy for your workplace.
+By combining category filtering with whitelisting and blacklisting you can configure the perfect internet use policies for your workplace.